BEGiN Learning

 Young woman and kid playing with colorful clay molding different shapes

-Teaching kids A, E, I, O, U (and sometimes Y) is the first step in familiarizing them with vowels.
-We recommend taking it one vowel at a time to avoid overwhelming them.
+Teaching your child A, E, I, O, U (and sometimes Y) is the first step in helping to familiarize them with vowels.
+We recommend taking these one vowel at a time to avoid overwhelming them.

 The good news is that there are various tactics you can use to help kids remember their vowels.